Metal Hydrides III: Boron Hydrides — Diborane and Pentaborane

 Banner – University Medical Center Phoenix

 We’ve been working through the toxicity of metal hydride gases (Figure 1) and have come to the third and last installment.
 In first post we introduced the use of metal hydride gases in semiconductor manufacturing and discussed arsine as well as the hydrides of silicon, germanium, antimony, tellurium, and selenium; explored metal biomethylation; reviewed poisoning by wallpaper; and discussed the toxicologic odor of garlic.
 The second post focused on phosphine, including self-combustion, fumigation and unintentional production during methamphetamine synthesis.
 We now will conclude with the boron hydrides and focus on diborane and pentaborane(9), which we will refer to as pentaborane, one of the most frightening and toxic agents historically encountered in industry and research.
 While pentaborane is a liquid at room temperature, it is volatile enough to quickly enter the atmosphere and produce toxicity by inhalation.
+Boron is NOT a metal, and technically is NOT a metal hydride.
+But boron hydrides are used commonly with the other metal hydrides we have discussed in semiconductor manufacturing, and so are included in this series on metal hydride toxicity.

 Eugene Ngai is with us again on this final installment and works internationally and extensively with diborane.
 Both of us are pleased Jeffrey Gold accepted our invitation to join us for this post on boron hydrides.
 Jeff is president and owner of Integrated Environmental Services, Inc. and also chief operating officer and founder of Nexus Circular.
 His career has focused on addressing chemical weapons, hazardous waste, plastic pollution, and the manufacturing of high-pressure chemical containment devices.
 Jeff undoubtedly has the world’s greatest experience in dealing with and disposing of old pentaborane cylinders and brings first-hand knowledge of pentaborane’s physical and toxic hazards.